D7ry/HKANNO-Batch-Processor/README.md

 2.put animations you want to edit into "animations" folder that comes with HKBP.

+3.make sure your file directory does not contain "."; This is due to how file names are parsed.
+For example, "D:\Skyrim Modding\HKBP.1.1" won't work, but "D:\Skyrim Modding\HKBP-1-1" will.

-3.double-click HKBP.bat to run the program.
+4.double-click HKBP.bat to run the program.

 input "Help" to see all available methods and their hotkeys.